-Safe Connections was founded as Women’s Self Help Center over 40 years ago.
-Today, Safe Connections is a well-established and innovative nonprofit leader in the St. Louis region working to reduce the impact and incidence of domestic and sexual violence.
-We do this through individual and group therapy, 24-Hour crisis intervention, and prevention education programming for youth.
-Safe Connections serves nearly 20,000 individuals each year, inclusive of all genders, gender identities, gender expressions, and sexual orientations.
+Over 40 years ago, Safe Connections started as the Women’s Self Help Center.
+Today, Safe Connections is a well-established and innovative nonprofit leader in the St. Louis region.
+We work to reduce the impact and incidence of domestic and sexual violence through individual and group therapy, 24-Hour crisis intervention, and prevention education programming.
+Additionally, Safe Connections serves nearly 20,000 individuals each year, inclusive of all genders and sexual orientations.

-Safe Connections has grown steadily since our story began in 1976, when we began as grassroots domestic violence crisis hotline.
-It quickly became clear that counseling services for victims of abuse were needed, so our first mental health therapists were hired.
-In 1988, responding to research and our own recognition that breaking the cycle of violence must include reaching youth, we developed and introduced Project HART (Healthy Alternatives for Relationships among Teens).
+In 1976, we began as a grassroots domestic violence crisis hotline.
+Quickly, counseling services for victims of abuse became necessary, so we hired our first mental health therapists.
+In 1988, responding to research and our own recognition that breaking the cycle of violence must include youth, we developed Project HART (Healthy Alternatives for Relationships among Teens).

-Safe Connections is the largest, most established and most awarded nonprofit in the St. Louis area focused 100 percent on ending domestic and sexual violence.
-Most importantly, all of our services have a history of measurable success and are completely free of charge.
+Safe Connections is the largest, most established, and awarded nonprofit in the St. Louis area focused on ending domestic and sexual violence.
+Additionally, all of our services have a history of measurable success and are completely free of charge.

-Safe Connections is the only domestic/sexual violence dual-focused nonprofit in St. Louis to be accredited by the national Council on Accreditation (COA).
+Safe Connections is the only domestic/sexual violence dual-focused nonprofit in St. Louis accredited by the national Council on Accreditation (COA).
 We are accredited based on our best practice standards for governance, risk management, human resources, financial management, and programs.
-We are Better Business Bureau Accredited, and in 2018, were awarded the top 4-Star Rating from Charity Navigator for the fourth consecutive year.
+Additionally, we are Better Business Bureau Accredited.
+In 2018, Charity Navigator awarded us the top 4-Star Rating for the fourth consecutive year.

 The Lotus in our Logo

-Featured prominently in the Safe Connections logo, the lotus flower symbolizes purity and rebirth across many different cultures and religions.
-Lotus flowers are typically found in murky waters, growing from the mud and ultimately rising above the surface of the water as a beautiful bloom.
-This serves as a symbol for the work Safe Connections does to help survivors rebuild and reclaim their lives after abuse.
+The Safe Connections logo features the Lotus flower.
+It symbolizes purity and rebirth across many different cultures and religions.
+In murky waters, Lotus flowers grow from the mud and ultimately rise above the surface of the water as a beautiful bloom.
+Thus, the flower is a symbol for the work Safe Connections does to help survivors rebuild and reclaim their lives after abuse.

 The Use of Pronouns on safeconnections.org